-Using these assumptions, the dividend discount model calculates the fair value of Clorox stock at $150 per share.
+Using these assumptions, the dividend discount model calculates the fair value of Clorox stock to be $157 per share.

 Clorox Stock Price to Earnings Ratio

-The Clorox stock price to the projected fiscal year 2020 earnings sits at about 23 times.
-To compare, the S&P 500 forward price to earnings ratio is 17 times.
+The Clorox stock price to the fiscal year 2020 earnings sits at about 32 times.

-Clorox stock is trading at a solid premium to the market as a whole.
+Clorox stock is trading at a premium price.
 This is not an unusual situation for a high-quality dividend growth stock.

 Morningstar Fair Value

-We have looked at a number of valuation methods that suggest a range of values for Clorox stock.
+We have looked at a number of valuation methods that suggest a range of values.
+Here is a summary.

 The value measurements suggest Clorox stock is overvalued at recent prices.

-Let’s conclude on what we have learned from this Clorox stock review.
+Let’s conclude on what we have learned from this Clorox stock analysis and dividend review.

 The Clorox Business